AsFaBw/erica/README.md

 # greatfet-erica
-A yet non-offical neighbor for the GreatFet One targeting the 433/868/915MHz bands
+A yet non-offical neighbor for the GreatFET One targeting the 433/868/915MHz bands